Axidian Unveils Advanced Identity Security Solutions at Black Hat MEA 2024

 Date

-(MENAFN- Spark) Riyadh, Saudi Arabia – 26th November 2024 – Axidian, a global identity security vendor, is set to showcase its innovative product portfolio at Black Hat Middle East & Africa (MEA) 2024, taking place in Riyadh, Saudi Arabia.
+(MENAFN- Abed Communications) Axidian, a global identity security vendor, is set to showcase its innovative product portfolio at Black Hat Middle East & Africa (MEA) 2024, taking place in Riyadh, Saudi Arabia.
 The company will introduce its flagship product for 2025, Axidian Shield, an advanced Identity Threat Detection and Response (ITDR) solution, alongside its other solutions including Privileged Access Management (PAM), Identity and Access Management (IAM), and Public Key Infrastructure (PKI) management.

 Axidian’s will be exhibiting at booth number H2.H31 at Black Hat MEA, and its participation comes as Saudi Arabia accelerates its digital transformation, with rapid advancements in technology driven by the country’s Vision 2030 initiative.
 As organizations in Saudi Arabia adopt new technologies, maintaining robust IT security has become critical.